-She’s facing another person, engaged in a conversation.
+Septima Clark is facing another person, engaged in a conversation.
 She’s wearing a white top with a dark colored jacket over it.
-She also has on a pearl necklace position to look like three necklaces.
-Glasses and pearl earrings as well.
+She also has on a pearl necklace positioned to look like three necklaces.
+She is wearing glasses and pearl earrings as well.

 Courtesy of Avery Research Center